-The first is that simply because an antenna is bigger such as a 15 or 20dBi does not necessarily make it is better.
+The first is that simply because an antenna is bigger such as a 15-20dBi, does not necessarily make it is better.

 Here is an image of the range wireless antennas are most effective, compared with the length or dBi.

-If you simply want range to cover a home a 2-5 dBi antenna will be plenty enough.
-If there are block walls or other interference a larger antenna will not make the signal better.
+If you want the range to cover a home, a 2-5dBi antenna will be plenty enough if there are block walls or other interference, a larger antenna will not make the signal better.

 If you do need to get distance from your WiFi connection such as a detached garage, a longer antenna can be a good option.
-Getting a 7 or 9 dBi antenna would be much more better in this case.
+Getting a 7 or 9dBi antenna would be much better in this case.

 Another thing to keep in mind is dual band routers which work in both the 2.4GHz and 5GHz frequencies.